WHAT TO DO IN LOCARNO AND ASCONA

 The old town is particularly charming – I probably liked the old town even more than Locarno´s old town.
 So plan in a few hours to get lost in Ascona´s old town – it is one of the best things to see in Ticino.

 The above-mentioned places are pretty, but there are more fun things to do in Locarno.

-It was very hot that day, and my dog and I missed some parts of the island (maps available) because the weather killed us.
-I still enjoyed my time on the island and would put it on the list.
+It was very hot the day I visited, and my dog and I missed some parts of the island (maps available) because the weather killed us.
+I still enjoyed my time on the island – it is definitely one of the most beautiful places in Locarno.

-How to get there: I got there by car.
+I got there by car.
 It is a scenic yet sometimes challenging drive, and I passed the famous bridge in Lavertezzo.
 There is also public transportation so that you can get there by bus (the yellow Postautos).

 Before arriving at the Ponte de Salti (the famous stone bridge), I passed cute little villages and places.
 Since the car park in front of the bridge was full, I drove another 5 minutes until I found a spot I could park.
 This was my luck because it was a tranquil area, and I had the place almost all to myself.

 The color of the water was just amazing, and I think it should be on the list of every visit to Ticino.